imagewize/moiraine/README.md

 ## Credits

 ### Theme Foundation
-Moiraine is based on the [Ollie theme](https://github.com/OllieWP/ollie) by [Mike McAlister](https://mikemcalister.com).
+Moiraine is built on the [Ollie theme](https://github.com/OllieWP/ollie) by [Mike McAlister](https://mikemcalister.com).
+Approximately 65-70% of Moiraine's core architecture comes from Ollie, including:
+- Pattern layouts and template structures (34 of 50 patterns are customized Ollie patterns)
+- Block style variations (13 style variations)
+- Pattern categories and helper functions
+- Base `functions.php` structure and theme setup

+All shared code has been adapted with Moiraine's namespace, custom content, and styling.
+Moiraine extends this foundation with 16 original patterns, custom block extensions (230+ lines of PHP), 22 block-specific stylesheets, enhanced navigation and WooCommerce integration, and production-grade development tooling.

 We express our gratitude to Mike for creating such an excellent foundation for WordPress block themes.

 ### Additional Credits
 - Favicon: [Ladybug icon](https://blade-ui-kit.com/blade-icons/mdi-ladybug) from Blade UI Kit